Maine Cannabis Business Licenses

 ARE YOU PREPARING FOR THE MAINE CANNABIS MARKET?

 Though dispensary openings have been delayed, the state is still awarding licenses on a rolling basis.
 Point7 is excited to bring our skill sets to Maine to assist potential operators with the recreational licensing applications.
-Contact us today at email@example.com or our Contact page to discuss the preliminary steps you can take now to better prepare yourself for the application process.
+Contact us today at firstname.lastname@example.org or our contact page to discuss the preliminary steps you can take now to better prepare yourself for the application process.